6 Science-Backed Benefits of Pyramid Sets for BIG Results

 Since every set before your top set is low intensity, and well below challenging, there is little chance for form breakdown.

-This gives you a great opportunity to practice strict form for your ascending sets in preparation for the top set.
+This gives you a great opportunity to practice strict form with your lighter sets in preparation for that top set.

 Pyramiding is simple because there are no exact specified set/rep ranges you are supposed to be working in.
 Unlike ramping or straight sets, where there is a specified weight and reps for each set, with pyramiding, you simply keep working up in weight, as much or as little as you need to.

-In fact, pyramiding saves you mental energy in another way.
+In fact, pyramiding saves you mental energy.
 Because you have so many initial sets which aren’t supposed to be challenging, you can stay mentally strong until your last set.

-It’s harder to do that with straight sets, where you have to be “on” for 3-4 sets in a row.
+It’s harder to do that with straight sets, where you have to be pushing it for 3-4 sets in a row.

 Q: What is reverse pyramid training?
 Is it effective?